ethanfuerst/ethanfuerst/README.md

 * **[MPG Dashboard](https://tidbitstatistics.com/mpg-dashboard/)** - I've tracked every time I've filled up my car with gas since I got it.
 Here's what the data looks like
 * **[$BTC Dashboard](https://tidbitstatistics.com/bitcoin-dashboard/)** - Keeping track of Bitcoin

-## 🎓 What I'm learning
+## 🎓 What I'm learning/doing

-* 🌱 I’m always improving my python skills, but I'm focused on creating applications with Dash and Plotly right now.
+* 🌱 I’m always improving my python skills, but I'm focused on adding functionality to my dashboards with Dash and Plotly right now.
-* 🔜 D3.js is up next on my plate of data visualization tools to learn
+* 🔜 D3.js is up next of packages that I want to learn.

 ## 📣 Where you can reach me